matthewwachter/td-shadertoy/README.md

 # td-shadertoy

-**td-shadertoy.toe** contains a collection of components that can be used to load Shadertoy shaders into TouchDesigner via the Shadertoy API.
+**td-shadertoy.toe** contains a collection of components that can be used to load shaders from Shadertoy into TouchDesigner via the Shadertoy API.

 [Shadertoy API Documentation](https://www.shadertoy.com/howto)